GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ## Configuring a CloudFront deployment

-Now, you must create a CloudFront distribution for the S3 bucket, which will deploy the bucket's contents and publish the task.
+Now, you must create a CloudFront distribution for the S3 bucket.
+This will allow us to publish the task securely under the `hbssurvey.com` domain name.

-1. Navigate to the CloudFront service from the AWS Console.
+1. Navigate to the CloudFront service.
+You can do this by typing "CloudFront" into the search bar.
 2. Click **Create Distribution** and then press **Get Started** under the "Web" method of content delivery.
 3. Paste the endpoint (web address) of your task's S3 bucket in the field called **Origin Domain Name**.